All India Institute of Medical Sciences, Bhubaneswar: Location

-AIIMS Bhubaneswar is situated on the outskirts of Bhubaneswar.
-It was built on about 100 acres of land in the Sijua neighborhood of Bhubaneswar.
+AIIMS Bhubaneswar is situated in Sijua neighbourhood of Bhubaneswar and is built on about 40 ha (100 acres) of land.
 AIIMS – Bhubaneswar is divided into three sections: a hospital, medical college, and residential complex.
 The hospital was built by AIIMS at a cost of ₹2.64 billion.
 Approximately ₹1 billion was projected to be spent for the construction of the medical college and ₹500 million for the construction of the student housing.
 There will also be a 350-bed satellite location in Kalama village, Jaleswar block, Balasore district.
-978-bed AIIMS Bhubaneswar was inaugurated by Union Health and Family Welfare Minister Ghulam Nabi Azad on 26 February 2014.
+The 978-bed AIIMS Bhubaneswar was inaugurated by Union Health and Family Welfare Minister Ghulam Nabi Azad on 26 February 2014.